Nature + Wildlife Southeast Asia

 2. Social Structure

 Red-Shanked Doucs live in close-knit social groups that are led by a dominant male.
 These groups typically consist of several females and their offspring.
-They are known for their strong social bonds and cooperative behaviors within the group.
+They are known for their strong social bonds and cooperative behaviours within the group.

 3. Habitat